 Developed equity markets outperformed emerging ones, continuing a rotation of funds that has been in place since the start of the year, although some analysts predicted strong Asian growth would reverse the trend eventually.

 U.S. S&P 500 futures fell 0.3 percent and financial spreadbetters were calling major European markets to open flat-to-lower.
-On Tuesday, the Dow Jones industrial average <.DJI> notched a seventh straight day of gains, rising 0.6 percent, as surprisingly strong sales by McDonald's boosted optimism about consumer spending.
+On Tuesday, the Dow Jones industrial average <.DJI> notched a seventh straight day of gains, rising 0.6 percent, as surprisingly strong sales by McDonald's

 Technical indicators show the average is overbought after a strong run-up that began in September, leaving U.S. markets prone to a pullback or a correction.